Phhir: Plot

 The film opens with a person (presumed to be the protagonist) who goes to a guru in Manchester, who tells him that he has to pay for his crimes in this life and the next one too.
-That person then goes to the cellar of a Mansion called Dia Mansion, writes all that he has done on a letter, places it in a huge coffin-like box, and then shoots himself.
+That person then goes to the cellar of a mansion called Dia Mansion, writes all that he has done in a letter, places it in a huge coffin-like box, and then shoots himself.

-The next part of the film opens in modern-day UK, where the protagonist Dr. Kabir Malhotra (Rajneesh Duggal) is shown living happily with his wife Sia (Roshni Chopra).
+The next part of the film opens in the modern-day UK, where the protagonist, Dr. Kabir Malhotra (Rajneesh Duggal), is shown living happily with his wife Sia (Roshni Chopra).
 One day she goes missing without even a word.
-The worried doctor searches for her everywhere and questions everyone including her best friend Monica (Monica Agarwal) but does not find anything, until he comes across Disha,(Adah Sharma) a musician and sooth sayer with special powers of premonition on touching objects who does that job for free.
-Initially Kabir insults her and rejects her, but later on being convinced by inspector Asif Sheikh (Parag Tyagi)about her authentic powers, he agrees to take her help.
+The worried doctor searches for her everywhere and questions everyone, including her best friend Monica (Monica Agarwal), but does not find anything, until he comes across Disha (Adah Sharma), a musician and soothsayer with special powers of premonition on touching objects who does that job for free.
+Initially Kabir insults her and rejects her, but later on, being convinced by inspector Asif Sheikh (Parag Tyagi) about her authentic powers, he agrees to take her help.

 With Sia gone, Kabir reflects on everything in the past- how he found Sia, how he had fought with other men at bars who went near her, how they had a good time.

 Soon Disha and the police find that Sia had gone with Monica and somebody else in a car somewhere, and that car is found abandoned.
 Kabir and Disha go to Monica's house, only to find that she has been murdered.

 The case takes an interesting turn when Disha happens to visualize something about Sia, which she does not tell Kabir because of her fear that it would be too shocking for him to accept.
 Soon Kabir and his parents get a call that Sia has been kidnapped, and the kidnapper asks for 1 million pounds from Kabir's parents.

-The kidnappers ask Kabir to come alone to deliver the money through directions given to him time and again over phone.
+The kidnappers ask Kabir to come alone to deliver the money through directions given to him time and again over the phone.
 Kabir goes with transmitters fitted on him and the police tracking him, but these measures are rendered useless by the apparently smart criminals.
 Soon Kabir finds himself in a dance bar, where the bags are taken from him, but the criminals find that it is filled with only paper, and they beat him and threaten to kill his wife.
-Kabir chases them, only to be stopped by Disha who arrives at the scene.
+Kabir chases them, only to be stopped by Disha, who arrives at the scene.
 She tells him that she knows where his wife is.